riot/riot.github.io/documentation.md

 ### Riot component lifecycle

-A component is created in following sequence:
+A component is created in the following sequence:

 1. The component object is created
-2. The javascript logic is executed
+2. The JavaScript logic is executed
 3. All HTML expressions are calculated
 4. The component DOM is mounted on the page and "onMounted" callback is called